Spelt Nutella Babka

 - Bake for around 20 minutes until the bread is golden brown.

-- Leave to cool for around five minutes, then brush some honey over the top(s).
-Slice when the bread has cooled but still a little warm.
-Enjoy!
+- Leave to cool for around five minutes, then brush honey over the top.

 Notes

 - I have made the dough using both a stand mixer and bread machine with identical results.
-I have not made the dough by hand, but I see no reason why you couldn't do so!
+I have not made the dough by hand, but I see no reason why you couldn't do so.
 The dough is enough to make 2 smaller babkas (9" x 5" / 23cm x 12cm) or one large one (13" x 4" / 33cm x 12cm).

 - You can use spelt or regular flour for this recipe (just use the same amount).

 - In Sweden we have something called dried yeast.
 It is used both in warm liquid to proof and also added directly to flour.
-I am aware that the US has two options for dried yeast, and I believe dry active yeast is the most similar to our dried yeast.
+I am aware that the US has two options for dried yeast, and I believe instant yeast is the most similar to our dried yeast.

 - I didn't weigh out my Nutella - use as much as you need to get a good, even coverage.